 However, there are many negative things linked to fish of which most people are unaware; one of them is mercury.

 Mercury and fish

 Over the years, there have been different studies confirming the presence of heavy metals in fish.
-Among those heavy metals, methylmercury is a big one (organic compound that derives from mercury).
+Among those heavy metals, methylmercury is a big one (an organic compound that derives from mercury).

 It’s a considerably dangerous component for humans when we eat fish containing high levels of it.

 However, mercury isn’t the only thing that can affect human health.
-There is also another sort of harmful agent present in fish fat.
+There is also another harmful agent present in fish fat.
 They’re pollution elements that come from the fish’s environment.